AsianBandit004/devops/README.md

 ## 📂 Repository Structure

 The structure of this repository is organized by individual projects and tools, each with its own set of configurations, scripts, and documentation.
-Here's a general idea: